Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Exponential enhancement of via parameters optimization

 \subsection{$\overline{\textrm{SNR}}_{\tau}(N)$ with $\hat{V}_{\textsf{NHSE}}$}

 From Eq.~(\ref{xp}), $\hat{H}_S$ consists of two copies of the Hatano-Nelson chain, which have a strong sensitivity to changes in boundary conditions.
-Thus, our system exhibits the NHSE.
-Intuitively, $\hat{V}_{\textsf{NHSE}}$ which induces tunneling between the first and last sites would be the optimal perturbation Hamiltonian to sense an unknown parameter $\epsilon$.
+Thus intuitively, the perturbation $\hat{V}_{\textsf{NHSE}}$ which induces tunneling between the first and last sites would be the optimal perturbation Hamiltonian to sense an unknown parameter $\epsilon$.
+In fact, with $\hat{V}_{\textsf{NHSE}}$, the eigenvalues of the system matrix have a strong sensitivity to the perturbation strength $\epsilon$, i.e., the non-Hermitian system exhibits skin effect.
 However, by utilizing the setup in \cite{McDonald2020}, where a real drive ($\theta=0$) is injected into the chain at site 1 ($m=1$), it was shown that $\hat{V}_{\textsf{NHSE}}$ does not provide a true advantage in sensing.
-In this subsection, we demonstrate the importance of choosing appropriate parameters for the coherent drive in quantum non-Hermitian sensing by computing $\overline{\textrm{SNR}}_{\tau}(N)$ in the case of $\hat{V}_{\textsf{NHSE}}$ with different parameters of the drive.
+In this subsection, we find that some paths of amplifying the signal were not included in \cite{McDonald2020}, and then demonstrate the importance of choosing appropriate parameters for the coherent drive in quantum non-Hermitian sensing by computing $\overline{\textrm{SNR}}_{\tau}(N)$ with different parameters of the drive.